andreiw/RaspberryPiPkg/readme.md

 # Using

 ## Basic

 **Please USE AN ADEQUATE POWER SUPPLY.
-Many people have had problems with poor performance,(the cpu undeclocking its self to 0.6GHZ)and other errors and issues caused by an inadequite power supply (Recomended: 5v, 2.5A).
-If you see a lightning bolt in the top right corner of the screen it means you have an inadiquite power supply.**
+Many people have had problems with poor performance (CPU underclocking itself to 600MHz) and other errors and issues (e.g. with USB) caused by an inadequate power supply.
+Recommended: 5V 3A.
+Many cheapo 2.5A power bricks can't really provide 2.5A.
+If you see a lightning bolt in the top right corner of the screen you have inadequate power.**

 UEFI boot media can be a uSD card or USB mass storage, if you've enabled USB booting previously in the OTP (i.e. via `program_usb_boot_mode=1`).